 Every e-commerce business has its own reasons to use any platform, as well as for making the switch between them.
 Everything depends on the specific needs of the business and its plans for the future.
 However, Magento 2 offers several considerable changes in functionality, and thus and overall performance improvements, meant to scale every business regardless of its size and industry.
 Here are some basic insights to give you an impression of the key difference between Magento 1 and Magento 2.

 Website speed is the most dramatic difference you can notice when comparing Magento 1 vs Magento 2 performance.
 The changes in Magento 2 affect the ways the platform interacts with servers and browsers: the amount of server requests is reduced, which significantly helps to increase page load speed.

 The performance of an online store is the most important factor influencing a high conversion rate.
 If your online store is too slow, the abandoned cart rate will increase.
 Thanks to the recent changes, Magento 2 is able to process 40% more orders per hour, and adding products to the cart is done 70% faster.
-At the same time, the average website load speed has doubled.
+At the same time, the average Magento 2 website loads twice as fast as Magento 1 does.
 So, it’s obvious who’s a clear winner in Magento 2 vs Magento 1 performance stand-off.